python/mypy/docs/source/protocols.rst

 Note that inheriting from an existing protocol does not automatically turn the subclass into a protocol -- it just creates a regular (non-protocol) class or ABC that implements the given protocol (or protocols).
-The ``typing_extensions.Protocol`` base class must always be explicitly present if you are defining a protocol:
+The ``Protocol`` base class must always be explicitly present if you are defining a protocol:

 .. code-block:: python